Indian Rummy: Paplu

 Some do not award a double score for hand rummy.

 Luck plays a big role in winning high value games, while skill can be used to limit one's losses and improve one's probability of winning.
 The decision whether enter the game or to pack depends upon what cards one gets.
 With the possibility of declaring Rummy in 2 or 3 picks, it is a safe bet to play.
 Choosing what card to discard a card is also an important skill.
-While one can stall others from declaring Rummy, cunning discards an also induce an opponent to give you the card you need.
+While one can stall others from declaring Rummy, cunning discards may also induce an opponent to give you the card you need.

 The combination of luck and skill makes the game entertaining.
 It can becomes an addiction in that one spends a good lot of time and sometimes money, but enjoys it so much that one only wants to play more frequently.